 For Active Directory and other identity services professionals who want to contribute to the company security strategy, the key is to stay current—always one of the most challenging (and rewarding) aspects of an IT career.
 Think about all the technologies IT pros have used in their careers that are no longer relevant.
 How many technologies have reached their end of life and are no longer supported?
 Education is the key to adjusting to the ever-changing realities of IT security and operations.

 The good news is that you can find abundant resources for IT professionals on the internet.
-Channel 9, for example, is a great resource for instructional videos about Microsoft products.
+Microsoft Learn, for example, is a great resource for instructional videos about Microsoft products.
 Microsoft also provides preparation guides for Microsoft certification exams.
 Some security certifications identity pros should consider include “Security, Compliance, and Identity Fundamentals” and “Security Fundamentals.”
 These and other certifications, besides being good resume proof points, will give identity pros a strong foundation in the security concepts they’ll need to bring to the discussions with technology leaders.